 Dubai takes you to an exotic paradise of white sand beaches, futuristic landscapes and vast shopping malls mixed with ancient Arabic tradition.
 There is something for everyone within this exciting UAE metropolis, where families will enjoy spending precious time together on the picture postcard Jumeriah Beach.
-For adventurers, the stunning Sahara Desert awaits and allows you to sample sand boarding, explore camel farms or enjoy a desert jeep safari.
+For adventurers, the stunning Arabian Desert awaits and allows you to sample sand boarding, explore camel farms or enjoy a desert jeep safari.

 Take a tour along the pretty Dubai Creek on a traditional wooden abra, before taking a stroll through the atmospheric souks where you can haggle for a holiday bargain.
 Select from an array of beautiful handmade jewellery, striking leather goods and aromatic spices including saffron and cinnamon.
 Be sure to take a break at the authentic cafés serving shisha and thick Arabic coffee and watch the world go by.